wellsy57/Home-Assistant-Project/README.md

 ## Background

-This is a place to document my progress with moving from mySCADA to Home-Assistant the aim being to provide for a more reliable means of local, remote control and monitoring of my existing home systems.

 I'm a licenced Electrical Fitter/Mechanic who often works away on large construction projects.
 Several decades ago I started automating the watering of my shadehouse for my hobby of growing Australian native plants (including orchids).
 I was using very simple 12volt relay logic and some modified 240V (to run on 12V) programmable timers and several valves actuated by modified 12V car windscreen wiper motors.
 My system had only very basic local control.
 At that time we lived in a remote location with no mains power.
 Our only means of 'always on' power being an 84W 12V solar array with 1000 amp/hour battery storage.